Research Assistant Professor

 B.S., Molecular Biology/Zoology, 1985, Seoul National University

-Our long-term goal is to determine how the key EHV-1 regulatory proteins govern viral gene expression and replication.
-EHV-1 is an important pathogen of equines and a useful model to investigate Alphaherpesvirus gene regulation as its gene program is initiated by expression of a single immediate-early (IE) gene that encodes the IE protein (IEP) which activates expression of >50 early (E) genes.
-The IEP possesses several domains essential for trans-activation including an acidic trans-activation domain (TAD) and binding domains for DNA and general transcription factors.
+The long-term goal in our laboratory is to determine how the key EHV-1 regulatory proteins govern viral gene expression.
+EHV-1 is an important pathogen of equines and a useful model to investigate Alphaherpesvirus gene regulation as its gene program is initiated by expression of a single immediate-early (IE) gene that encodes the IE protein (IEP) of 1,487 amino acids, which activates expression of >50 early (E) genes.
+The IEP possesses several domains essential for trans-activation including an acidic trans-activation domain (TAD), nuclear localization signal (NLS), and binding domains for DNA and general transcription factors.
 However, the mechanism by which the IEP TAD functions in activating transcription remains unknown.
-We hypothesize that the IEP interacts with TBP, TFIIB, and TFIIA, and that its TAD stimulates gene expression by recruiting components of the RNA polymerase II machinery, such as Mediators and TBP-associated factors (TAFs).
-We are also interested in understanding the protective mechanisms of EHV-1 attenuated KyA in CBA mice.
-EHV-1 KyA immunization effectively protected CBA mice from pathogenic RacL11 challenge by inducing the expression of IFN-γ gene and 16 antiviral interferon-stimulated genes (ISG).
-These results suggest that EHV-1 KyA may be used as a live attenuated EHV-1 vaccine in horses.
-The administration of IFN-γ inhibited EHV-1 replication and protected mice from lethal challenge, suggesting that IFN-γ serves as a novel prophylactic agent and may offer new strategies for the development of anti-EHV-1 agents in the equine.
-Our goal is to identify inhibition mechanism of EHV-1 infection by the innate immune response.
+We hypothesize that the IEP interacts with TBP, TFIIB, and TFIIA, and that its TAD stimulates gene expression by recruiting components of the RNA polymerase II machinery, such as Mediators and TBP-associated factors (TAFs), and that these interaction(s) generate a functional preinitiation complex on viral promoters.
+The EHV-1 IEP amino acid sequence has a high degree of homology to varicella zoster virus (VZV) immediate-early protein 62 (IE62).
+Thus, one aim is to compare the molecular mechanisms by which the EHV-1 IEP and VZV IE62 activate viral gene expression.

 Kim, S. K., S. Kim, G. Dai, Y. Zhang, B. C. Ahn, and D. J. O'Callaghan.
 2011.
 Identification of functional residues of the IR2 protein of equine herpesvirus 1 required for inhibition of viral gene expression and replication.
 Virology 417:430-442.